-Analysis Statement: As noted in the metric section above, our desired outcome for DASS 1-Year Graduation Rate was 90.0%.
-The All Student group was 90% and all subgroups were approaching 90% or higher.
+Analysis Statement: As noted in the metric section above, our desired outcome for the DASS 1-Year Graduation Rate was 90.0%.
+The All Student group was 90% and all subgroups were approaching 90% or higher, except the Whtie student group at 83.3%.
 We have increased our counseling department staff this year and began grade-level graduation initiatives to keep students engaged in thoughts of their post-secondary success.
 All students have a personalized learning plan that they review regularly with staff, including counselors, to stay on track for graduation.
 Once students reach senior-level credits, they have robust support and preparation for graduation.
 We have determined that because of the success of this goal, and with support from educational partners, we will continue this action into the new three-year cycle with no changes to the design.